-Wildlife champions are reflecting on the blood, sweat, tears and triumphs of the last two decades as South East Queensland’s iconic Land for Wildlife program commemorates its 20th anniversary in October.
+Wildlife champions are reflecting on the blood, sweat and triumphs of the last two decades as South East Queensland’s iconic Land for Wildlife program commemorates its 20th anniversary in October.

 Since 1998, the voluntary Land for Wildlife program – which Healthy Land and Water has coordinated in SEQ since 2004 – has encouraged and helped landholders to create and maintain wildlife habitats in their own backyards.

 Land for Wildlife is South East Queensland’s (SEQ) most successful conservation program and now boasts more than 4400 properties equating to about 7000 members.

 - The inaugural Land for Wildlife program was created by the Victorian Government in 1981

 - The South East Queensland Land for Wildlife program was launched in 1998

 - 20 years on, the SEQ Land for Wildlife program is the largest and most recognised voluntary private land conservation program in Australia

 - There are 4400 Land for Wildlife properties in SEQ